-PQs (pronunciation cues) are visible differences in the appearance of letters that tell readers which of a letter’s (or group of letters’) possible sounds is actually to be heard/spoken in the word they are looking at.
+PQs (phonic clues and pronunciation cues) are visible differences in the appearance of letters that tell readers which of a letter’s (or group of letters’) possible sounds is actually to be “heard” in the word they are looking at.
 There are three types of Pcues: Single Letter Simple, Single Letter Exception, and Group Letters.
 PQs can be learned by just using the PQ Pop-up and paying attention to the way letters look and sound.
 However, if you are interested in learning the logic behind PQs, click here for a guided tour.

 PQs for Reading:

 Read our article on the ‘case’ behind this way of learning to read.

 The PQ App is a stand-alone App, Chrome browser extension, or embeddable script that works with ANY word in any html content (PDFs when used in “MyStuff”), and that can be used by learners of all ages (preschoolers and up) to interactively learn their way to proficient reading.
 By learning the simple steps of using the app and then simply using the app, learners will learn to read in the most neurologically efficient way possible.
 The pages in this site use the embedded script so that installation of the App or Chrome browser extension is not required to experience the tool.
 Installing the stand-alone PQ App will provide the PQ Pop-Up functions exhibited by these pages to virtually every page on the web.

 To install the Chrome browser extension and add the same PQ App functionality experienced on these pages to the html pages of the web and your local machine click the following button: